Share On

 Giving Walter a once-over!

-This resource has been fully reviewed and updated by a member of The Open Sanctuary Project’s staff as of November 30, 2022.
+This resource was updated as part of the veterinary review process.
 It was originally published on March 29, 2018.

-Much like the common advice given to humans, it’s important to regularly check the health of turkeys with a routine physical examination rather than waiting until a bird is showing signs of distress or illness.
+Much like the common advice given to humans, it’s important to regularly check the health of turkeys with a routine health check rather than waiting until a bird is showing signs of distress or illness.
 Not only will this help you get to know what a healthy turkey looks and feels like, but regular handling may help in keeping individuals calm in more stressful situations.
 Be prepared to check turkeys over at least once every six to eight weeks*!
-For more information on why regular health examinations are important, check out our resource here.
+For more information on why regular health checks are important, check out our resource here.

 Residents With Challenging Backgrounds

 Close daily observation can be difficult with certain individuals or groups who come from challenging backgrounds.
 They may be more likely to hide signs of illness or injury, or may not allow you to come close enough to them to thoroughly assess their well-being on a regular basis.
 Challenging backgrounds may include individuals who are not socialized, have lived feral, or were abused or malnourished.
-If you care for individuals who came from a challenging background, it is imperative to make time to foster a bond of trust so careful observation is possible.
-More frequent health examinations may be necessary for these individuals until they exhibit signs that they feel safe and you are confident that close daily observation is possible.
+If you care for individuals who came from a challenging background, it is imperative to make time to foster a bond of trust so careful observation is possible, even if that means observing them from a distance.
+Adjusting the frequency of health checks may be necessary for these individuals until they exhibit signs that they feel safe and you are confident that close daily observation is possible.

 green turkey graphic

-If you are conducting an initial health examination on a new resident, check out our intake examination resource to learn about what you should check for and document!
+If you are conducting an initial health evaluation on a new resident, check out our intake evaluation resource to learn about what you should check for and document!

 Supplies

-Before conducting a health examination, it’s helpful to gather any supplies you may need and have them arranged nearby for easy access.
-Having everything you will likely need nearby can make the examination go more smoothly and can reduce the amount of time the turkey needs to be restrained.
-If you are performing an exam on someone with a known health issue, such as bumblefoot, you may need other supplies, like those needed to wrap a foot.
-Otherwise, supplies to have on hand during turkey health exams include:
+Before conducting a health check, it’s helpful to gather any supplies you may need and have them arranged nearby for easy access.
+Having everything you will likely need nearby can make the process go more smoothly and can reduce the amount of time the turkey needs to be restrained.
+If you are performing a health check on someone with a known health issue, such as bumblefoot, you may need other supplies, like those needed to wrap a foot.
+Otherwise, supplies to have on hand during turkey health checks include:

 • Recordkeeping supplies